pungkula1337anka/Voice-Stuff/README.md

 <br>
 </h1>
 <br>🦆<br>
+lost my vision almost 20 years ago.
+This is me, trying to make my life a little easier with voice assistants, and having fun while doing so. <br>
-this is just another blind project trying to make its code heard...<br>
+this is just another one of those blind project trying to make its code heard.<br>
 simple voice control, and everything inbetween.<br>
 made by blindis for blindisar.<br>
+it would be fun if any of this could help other visually impared people, but somehow i doubt any of those would end up here. <br>
-<br>i am looking for any dumb/smart/doable/impossible/crazy ideas to expand the list.<br> <br>
+<br>i am looking for any dumb/smart/doable/impossible/crazy ideas to expand the list below.<br> <br>
 one million screen hours to secure an hour less screentime future<br>
 <br>